rust-cli/book/src/tutorial/testing.md

 Rust's standard library has some neat abstractions for dealing with I/O (input/output) and we'll make use of one called [`std::io::Write`].
-This is a trait that abstract over things we can write to, which includes strings but also `stdout`.
+This is a trait that abstracts over things we can write to, which includes strings but also `stdout`.

 [`std::io::Write`]: https://doc.rust-lang.org/1.28.0/std/io/trait.Write.html